 Dr. Linda Liang graduated from Heilongjiang University of Chinese Medicine, China in 1978.
 She had worked at Harbin Chinese Medicine hospital as a Doctor and professor for 38 years.
 I have 5 Chinese herbal formulas been successfully approved by Heilongjiang food and drug authority in 1998, also I published articles and one book on Medical Science in China.

 Specialized in TCM acupuncture technique with unique touching pulse diagnosis method to determinate the application of acupuncture points and Chinese Herbs in all kind of ailments.
-I do Special painless acupuncture technique to quickly get the best result while treating chronic conditions, and effectively for pain relief, as well for depression and anxiety of stresses, infertility and IVF assistance.
+I do Special painless acupuncture technique to quickly get the best result while treating chronic conditions and pain, as well for women and children program.

 Dr Ming Chen was awarded the bachelor degree of Traditional Chinese Medicine (TCM) at Liaoning University of TCM in China in 1999.
 Then she went on to further study on Acupuncture and Chinese medicine, and graduated with Master and Ph.D degree in 2002 and 2006 from Shanghai Traditional Chinese Medical University, China.